Enhanced superconductivity in PbTe-In hybrids: Abstract

 \section{Abstract}

-Superconductivity in semiconductor nanostructures contains fascinating physics due to the interplay between Andreev reflection, spin, and orbital interactions.
-New material hybrids can access new quantum regimes and phenomena.
-Here, we report the realization of epitaxial indium thin films on PbTe nanowires.
+We report the realization of epitaxial indium thin films on PbTe nanowires.
 The film is continuous and forms an atomically sharp interface with PbTe.
 Tunneling devices reveal a hard superconducting gap.
 The gap size, 1.08-1.18 meV, is twice as large as bulk indium’s ($\sim$ 0.5 meV), due to the presence of PbTe.
 A similar enhancement is also observed in the critical temperature of In on a PbTe substrate.
-Zero-bias conductance peaks appear at finite magnetic fields.
-The effective g-factor (15-45) is notably enhanced compared to bare PbTe wires ($<$ 10) due to the presence of In, differing from Al-hybrids.
+Subgap peaks appear at finite magnetic fields.
+The effective $g$-factor (15-45) is notably enhanced compared to bare PbTe wires ($<$ 10) due to the presence of In, differing from Al-hybrids.
 Josephson devices exhibit gate-tunable supercurrents.
 The PbTe-In hybrid enhances the properties of both, the superconductivity of In and g-factors of PbTe, and thus may enable exotic phases of matter such as topological superconductivity.